-Trump seeks Minnesota breakthrough; Smith eyes Senate return - Austin Daily Herald
+UPDATE: Trump seeks breakthrough in Minnesota; Omar wins 2nd term - Austin Daily Herald

-MINNEAPOLIS (AP) — Voters in Minnesota are deciding whether to make President Donald Trump the first Republican to carry the state since Richard Nixon in 1972 — or to hold to their usual line and back former Democratic Vice President Joe Biden.
+MINNEAPOLIS (AP) — Voting went mostly smoothly in Minnesota on Tuesday as the state’s residents finally made their choice in a high-stakes presidential race, with President Donald Trump hoping to buck history by becoming the first Republican to carry the state since Richard Nixon in 1972 — and Democrat Joe Biden banking on the state holding to its usual path.

-Other top races on Tuesday’s ballot include a U.S. Senate race, all eight congressional seats and a struggle for control of the Minnesota Legislature.
+Democratic U.S. Sen. Tina Smith was in a tough fight to keep her seat against challenger Jason Lewis, and three of the state’s eight House seats were seen as close.
+Also on the ballot: the potential for Democrats to capture full control of state government by taking the Senate.

 A record number of Minnesotans voted early to avoid potential long lines on Election Day and the threat of the coronavirus.
 The state told voters it would count absentee ballots that came in up to one week beyond Election Day as long as they were postmarked by Tuesday.
 But a court ruling last week requiring that those ballots be segregated cast doubt on whether late-arriving votes would count.
-The ruling further raised the possibility that some race outcomes won’t be known for days.

-Secretary of State Steve Simon tweeted late Monday that 1,839,710 absentee ballots have been returned and accepted, which is about 62% of the total turnout for 2016.
-Another 297,482 requested absentee ballots remained outstanding.
+At midday Tuesday, the state reported that some 283,000 requested absentee ballots hadn’t yet been returned.

 A look at races in play in Minnesota:

-Note: UPDATE: Trump seeks breakthrough in Minnesota; Omar wins 2nd term